prrao87/lancedb-study/README.md

 10000 | 842.9494 | 11.9 | 185.0582 | **54.0**

 ### Concurrent Benchmark

+The concurrent benchmark is designed to replicate a realistic use case for LanceDB or Elasticsearch - where multiple queries arrive at the same time, and the REST API on top of the DB has to handle asynchronous requests.

 > [!NOTE]
 > * The concurrency in Elasticsearch is achieved through its async client